dhmosfunk/LatrodectusWEB/README.md

 ![](assets/360total/2.PNG)

 Alright, let's have a bit more fun and investigate the available section headers of the DLL.
-Among the 7 available section headers, the one that particularly intrigues me is `"yhDm^"`, which appears to be packed and likely encrypted.
+Among the 7 available section headers, the one that particularly intrigues me is `"yhDm^"`, likely due to its high entropy, suggesting it's packed and possibly encrypted.

 Using strings at packed section we can see that the section is probably encrypted.